What is a Shareholders’ Agreement?

 Updating or signing a new shareholders’ agreements is common when the company is at any of these two stages:

 - When the company is incorporated and the founding team wants to outline the main obligation and responsibilities.
 Even if at that stage it may not seem necessary, we highly recommend having one from the get go, as it will touch on critical topics like founder dedication and exclusivity, vesting schedule, salaries…

-- When a new shareholder joins the company or a founding round is about to happen: new investors negotiate new rights and obligations, and their newly issued shares may have different rights than the ones owned until then, like liquidation preference, voting rights, etc.
+- When a new shareholder joins the company or a financing round is about to happen: new investors negotiate new rights and obligations, and their newly issued shares may have different rights than the ones owned until then, like liquidation preference, voting rights, etc.

 All signers of the existing agreement in place must sign the new version.

-The complexity of the agreement grows together with the company, so If you have not incorporated your company yet, your first contract will be fairly simple.
+The complexity of the agreement grows together with the company, so if you have not incorporated your company yet, your first contract will be fairly simple.
 There are several templates online but we highly recommend working with a lawyer to customize it to your specific case.
 You can use this template as a first step.